Schizophrenia and SSD Benefits

 We can help you apply for SSD or SSI benefits.
 If your application was denied, we can help you appeal and get the benefits you deserve.
 Time is critical – you only have 60 days to file an appeal.

-Get started with a free legal evaluation – no strings attached.
+Get started with a free legal consultation – no strings attached.